john-ojabo/RideSmartFE/README.md

 ## About RideSmart
 RideSmart is an innovative and user-friendly application designed specifically for students to conveniently book rides between two campuses.
 Developed with the aim of simplifying transportation for students, RideSmart provides a reliable and efficient solution to meet their commuting needs.
-RideSmart is a web application developed with React.
+RideSmart is a web application developed with React and Flutterwave as the payment gateway.

 ## Signup on RideSmart
 Sign up using matric No with this format: **FAS17CHM035** Let the First three characters be alphabets, the 4th–5th characters be numbers, the 6th–8th characters be alphabets, and the remaining three characters be numbers.